 The center is almost like a typical zoo, just with fewer animals but more to do in terms of educational tours.
 When you visit the North American Bear Center, you can get up close to the bears without wearing heavy gloves or being behind enclosed glass.

 The North American Bear Center is a great place to observe and learn about the bear population in Minnesota, as well as the conservation efforts for these tremendous creatures.
 Don’t miss the bear cubs!

 Address: 3300 London Rd, Duluth, MN 55804

-The Glensheen Mansion is located in the northern city of Duluth and is a massive display of Edwardian architectural beauty.
+The Glensheen Mansion is located in Duluth and is a massive display of Edwardian architectural beauty.
 The mansion was built in 1905 for the wealthy Congdon family, who made money from lumber imports.

 The Glensheen Mansion and the historic Congdon estate are now considered by ghost hunters as one of the most haunted places in all of Minnesota, possibly due to the high-profile murders that happened under the mansion’s roof!

 Although there were suspects, the murders remain unsolved.
-Since then, witnesses have reported things such as lights turning on, doors opening themselves, things being thrown around, and music playing.
-It’s one of the best museums in Duluth, Minnesota to visit, especially if you’re a fan of architecture or the macabre.
+Since then, witnesses have reported lights turning on, doors opening themselves, things being thrown around, and music playing.
+It’s one of the best museums in Duluth to visit, especially if you’re a fan of architecture or the macabre.

 See Related: Most Haunted Hotels in Minnesota

 42. Gawk at the James J. Hill House

 Address: 240 Summit Ave, St Paul, MN 55102